Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Wrought from Moonsilver/Phaessa and Deinon/Selenic Psyche Reinforcement.md

 Prerequisite Charms:
   - "[[ Unsheathe the Crescent Moon]]"
 ---
 Communing with the moon gods within the swords, the Lunar draws upon their strength of will.
-She adds +1 non-Charm Resolve or Guile.
+She adds +1 non-Charm [[Resolve]] or [[Guile]].
 This Evocation can only be used once per day.
-Using it to increase Resolve while the swords are waxing or increase Guile while they’re waning doesn’t require a reset.
+Using it to increase [[Resolve]] while the swords are waxing or increase [[Guile]] while they’re waning doesn’t require a reset.

 ## Resonant